 - Make your way back to Route 3 and continue east until you see signs for Luquillo Beach.
 This beautiful, palm-tree-lined beach is extremely popular with the locals both for its unspoiled view (there's not a high-rise in sight) and its excellent facilities.
 After the dense canopy of the rainforest, it's another dramatic change of scene.

 - Heading back onto Route 3 towards the city, you'll soon come to a line of Kiosks.
 Do not drive on!
 Stop at this famous roadside institution and have a blast going from stall to stall, sampling all kinds of fried goodies and other snacks.

 - Recharge for a bit and then hit the nightlife in Isla Verde.
-Wet, the rooftop lounge at The San Juan Water & Beach Club and Brava, the club at the El San Juan Hotel & Casino, are two of the best places to go after the sun goes down.
+Mist Rooftop Bar + Kitchen, the rooftop lounge at The San Juan Water & Beach Club and Brava, the club at the El San Juan Hotel, are two of the best places to go after the sun goes down.